MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/index.md

 <!-- ====================================================================== -->
 ## Trying experimental features

 The DevTools team provides new features as _experiments_ in DevTools.
 You can turn each of the experiments on or off.
-To see the full list of [Experimental features][DevtoolsGuideExperimentalFeaturesIndex], in DevTools, select **Settings** (the gear icon), and then select **Experiments**.
+To see the full list of [Experimental features](experimental-features/index.md), in DevTools, select **Settings** (the gear icon), and then select **Experiments**.

 To preview the [latest features coming to DevTools][DevtoolsGuideWhatsNew202102Devtools], download [Microsoft Edge Canary][MicrosoftedgeinsiderDownload], which builds nightly.